BlackthornZZ/Techtonica-Console-Commands/README.md

 X, Y, and Z coordinates, each can also be replaced with ~ to use current player position (of that component).

     warp <location>
-Warp to a specific location, for example "lima", "victor", "freight", "xray", and "waterfall" (waterfall facility)
+Warp to a specific location, for example "lima", "victor", "freight", "xray", and "waterfall" (waterfall facility), or teleport to a warp previously set.

+    setwarp <name>
+Set a warp at current player location with a name.

+    delwarp <name>
+Delete a warp with name.

     unlock <nodename> <bShouldDrawPower>
 Unlock a techtree upgrade.
 Nodename is the name of the techtree node without spaces.
 For bshoulddrawpower false is recommended.
 Tip: Use "unlock all false" to quickly unlock everything! (expect A LOT of dialogue spam)